EconometricInstitute/feb22012-programming-website/data/week5/5-maps.md

 ### Iterating over a Map

 As a `Map` is not a sub-interface of `Collection` itself, we can not use the enhanced for-loop directly on a `Map`.
+We can, however, iterate over the set of keys:

 ```java